tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 NavAgent Config
 ~~~~~~~~~~~~~~~

-Config for :ref:`NavMesh <pedestrianNavmeshNavigation>` navigating.
+Config for :ref:`NavMesh <pedestrianNavmeshNavigation>` navigation.

 	.. image:: /images/configs/pedestrian/NavAgentConfig.png
 	``Hub/Configs/PedestrianConfigs/NavAgentConfig``

 | **Update frequency** : how often the nav target can be updated.
 | **Max distance to target node** : distance to nav path node.
-| **Max collision time** : if the pedestrian is stuck for more than the collision time, the anti-stuck will be activated.
+| **Max collision time** : if the pedestrian is stuck for more than the collision time, anti-stuck will be activated.

-**Revert target support** : if steering target is much further than final target with a given value the target will be reverted.
+**Revert target support** : if the steering target is much further than the final target with a given value, the target will be reverted.
 	* **Revert steering target distance** : distance to steering target logic for target return.
 	* **Revert end target remaining distance** : distance to final target logic for target return.